Hermit Crab Care While on Vacation

 Watch the temperature and humidity especially if you live in a cold climate, and use timers or relocate the crabitat to a better location while gone.

-Do everything the week before and watch the behaviors of your hermit crabs so you can anticipate any possible issues while you’re gone.
+Prep your habitat with everything the week before and watch the behaviors of your hermit crabs so you can anticipate any possible issues while you’re gone.